EVE in the News

 Indirectly-sponsored internships must incorporate some formal basis for credit.
 Your immediate on-site supervisor should provide your faculty sponsor with a written evaluation of your performance and what you got out of it.
 You may request that this evaluation become part of your advising file.

 Unit credit may not be figured as more than 1 unit per 3 hours/week for work, and will normally be less.

 192 units may not be applied to the upper division laboratory requirement in the B.S. program.

 Honors in the Major

-You may be eligible for Honors, High Honors, or Highest Honors at graduation.
-CBS requires a minimum GPA that changes quarterly (based on previous graduating classes and the amount of units completed at UCD).
+Graduation: You may be eligible for Honors, High Honors, or Highest Honors at graduation.
+CBS requires a minimum GPA that changes yearly (based on the previous graduating class and the amount of units you completed at UCD).